 Bring to a low simmer, reduce the heat to low and let cook uncovered until thickened while you prepare the meatballs, 15 to 30 minutes.

 Purée in a blender, or push through a food mill for a smooth consistency.
 Return to pan.
 Adjust seasonings.

 3 Make meatball mixture: In a large bowl, combine the beef, pork, ricotta cheese, grated Parmesan, eggs, salt, parsley, oregano, black pepper, garlic cloves and the bread-milk mixture.
 Mix it well with your hands until it barely combines.

 Don't overwork the mixture or it will become tough.
-It is OK to have some discernable bits of bread or meat in the mix; better that than overworked meatballs.
+It is OK to have some discernible bits of bread or meat in the mix; better that than overworked meatballs.

-4 Form meatballs, roll in flour: Wet your hands and form the meatballs.
+4 Form meatballs: Wet your hands and form the meatballs.
 A traditional size for this sort of meatball is 2-3 inches across, but you can make them any size you want.

 Once you roll the meatball in your hands, roll it in the flour to give it a good coating.
 Set each one on a baking sheet as you work.
 You might need to rinse your hands a few times as you make the meatballs.